Kopano-dev/kweb/README.md

 ## Build dependencies

 Make sure you have Go 1.13 or later installed.
-This assumes your GOPATH is `~/go` and you have `~/go/bin` in your $PATH and you have [Dep](https://golang.github.io/dep/) installed as well.
+This project uses Go modules.

 ## Building from source

 ```
-mkdir -p ~/go/src/stash.kopano.io/kgol
-cd ~/go/src/stash.kopano.io/kgol
 git clone <THIS-PROJECT> kweb
 cd kweb
 make